szczyglis-dev/py-gpt/docs/source/intro.rst

 * Tools and commands execution (via plugins: access to the local filesystem, Python/OS, system commands execution, and more).
 * Custom commands creation and execution.
 * Crontab / Task scheduler included.
-* Built-in ``Python/OS`` tool with real-time Python / IPython execution.
 * Manages files and attachments with options to upload, download, and organize.
 * Context history with the capability to revert to previous contexts (long-term memory), plus optional experimental advanced context handling for very long conversations.
-* Supports project-specific ``AGENTS.md`` rules for the main agent in Chat with Agents.
-* Supports portable ``SKILL.md``-based Agent Skills, with GitHub/local import, an Explore catalog, per-profile enable/disable management, and on-demand use in Chat with Agents.
 * Allows you to easily manage prompts with handy editable presets.
 * Provides an intuitive operation and interface.
 * Includes a notepad.
 * Includes simple painter / drawing tool.
 * Includes the node-based Agent Builder (Legacy) for older agent modes.
-* Includes Chat with Agents, a multi-agent mode with Chat, Orchestrator, and Swarm workflows for direct agent interaction, controlled background delegation, or large parallel worker groups.
-* Includes Experts as reusable specialized agents powered by the same Agents v2 runtime and exposed to conversations through the regular ``expert_call`` tool.
 * Supports multiple languages.
 * Requires no previous knowledge of using AI models.
 * Fully configurable.